 Other nutrients that are key for getting pregnant include CoQ10 and Vitamin D, which can improve sperm and egg quality.
 And yes, men and people with sperm can benefit from a prenatal too.
 Making sperm and testosterone both rely on key nutrients such as Zinc and Selenium.
 Fertilization capabilities alone require minerals like Calcium, Magnesium, and Zinc.
 And other nutrients, such as Omega-3 DHA and Choline, are necessary for proper structure and function of the sperm head.
 One thing to steer clear of?
 Male prenatal supplements should be Iron-free since high Iron levels can actually be detrimental to sperm.

-The Power Prenatal for males packs everything you need to help boost sperm count, enhance motility and morphology (normal forms) and provide protection from DNA damage.
-Meanwhile, The Power Prenatal for females prepares eggs and the body with essential bioavailable nutrients that support fetal brain development, hormone function, and more.
+The Powers for Males packs everything you need to help boost sperm count, enhance motility and morphology (normal forms) and provide protection from DNA damage.
+Meanwhile, The Powers for Females prepares eggs and the body with essential bioavailable nutrients that support fetal brain development, hormone function, and more.

 2. Stop smoking and significantly reduce or eliminate alcohol.